MBA with Certificate in Energy Business Program Overview

 Conditional Admission

-• Allowed to take up to 12 credit hours as advised and must earn a B or better
+- Allowed to take up to 12 credit hours of graduate work as advised, one course at a time, and must earn a B or better

 Conditional Admission With Dean’s Approval

-• Allowed to take up to 12 credit hours and must earn a B or better
+- Allowed to take up to 12 credit hours of graduate work as advised, one course at a time, and must earn a B or better

 Students granted conditional status will be changed to regular status upon successful completion of a minimum of 12 semester credit hours of MBA coursework with a grade of B or better in each course taken.